lewagon/dotfiles/04-Front-End/04-JS-and-DOM/Optional-01-Split-The-Bill/README.md

 ## Background & Objectives

-For the first part of this exercsie we'll stay in the terminal to rake the code.
+For the first part of this exercsie you need to make the tests in the browser pass.
 The goal is to understand how to manipulate a JavaScript [Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object).

 Afterwards you need to change the HTML and write a new JavaScript function to display the results in the browser.